Cleveland Clinic logo

 What are the complications of tardive dyskinesia?

 The uncontrollable movements of tardive dyskinesia can be uncomfortable and affect your social and emotional well-being.
-This can significantly impact your mental health.
+This can impact your mental health.
 It can also make it difficult to do everyday tasks.

 TD generally isn’t fatal.
 But severe TD that affects your larynx (laryngospasm) and diaphragm can very rarely cause breathing issues that can be life-threatening.